 - To evaluate the effectiveness and value for money of the six BCURE programmes.

 The evaluation encompassed annual internal programme evaluations of the six BCURE programmes, a literature review, an impact case study of a non-BCURE capacity building initiative, and annual synthesis reports on how and why capacity building for evidence use works or not in different contexts.
 This final report summarises insights from across all of these components.

 Check out publications and findings from BCURE below.

-- The first year of the BCURE Evaluation provides the basis for the CDI Practice Paper ‘Reflections from a Realist Evaluation in Progress: Scaling Ladders and Stitching Theory’.
+- Lessons from the first year of the BCURE Evaluation are reflected in a 2016 CDI Practice Paper ‘Reflections from a Realist Evaluation in Progress: Scaling Ladders and Stitching Theory’.